luci/luci-go/rts/doc/eval.md

 of other builders.
 In such case, it is important to *preserve rejections* at the builder level, in addition to CQ at large.
 For each such builder, produce a `.safety.hist` file using `-builder` flag.
-Ensure the algorithm is safe for each file.
+Ensure the selection strategy is safe for each file.

 ### Do not perfect safety

-Ideally the algorithm preserves all rejections, but it is often impractical because sometimes test flakes creep in, despite the efforts to exclude them.
+Ideally the selection strategy preserves all rejections, but it is often impractical because sometimes test flakes creep in, despite the efforts to exclude them.
 The recommended strategy is to preserve most rejections and manually analyze the rest.
 Some of them will turn out to be "OK", and others might provide insight into further tuning.